Traversing combinatorial 0/1-polytopes via optimization: Introduction

 \subsection{Our contribution}

 In this work, we establish a nontrivial connection between combinatorial generation and optimization that goes in the opposite direction.
 Specifically, we show that if the optimization problem~$\min_{x\in X}f(x)$ can be solved efficiently, then this directly yields an efficient generation algorithm for~$X$.
-More precisely, the delay for the resulting generation algorithm is only by a logarithmic factor larger than the running time of any optimization algorithm.
+More precisely, the delay for the resulting generation algorithm is larger than the running time of an arbitrary optimization algorithm only by a logarithmic factor.
 The optimization algorithm is used as a black box inside the generation algorithm, and in this way we harness the powerful machinery of combinatorial optimization for the purpose of combinatorial generation.
 Furthermore, the generated listings of objects correspond to a Hamilton path on the skeleton of a 0/1-polytope that is associated naturally with the combinatorial objects, i.e., we obtain a Gray code listing.
 Additional notable features of our generation algorithm are: the algorithm is conceptually simple and operates greedily, it uses only elementary data structures, it is easy to implement, and it contains several tunable parameters that can be exploited for different applications.
-We thus provide an extremely versatile algorithmic framework to systematically solve the combinatorial generation problem for a large variety of different classes of combinatorial objects, which comes with strong guarantees for the delay and the closeness between consecutively generated objects.
+We thus provide a versatile algorithmic framework to systematically solve the combinatorial generation problem for a large variety of different classes of combinatorial objects, which comes with strong guarantees for the delay and the closeness between consecutively generated objects.
 Table~\ref{tab:appl} summarizes the most important concrete results obtained from our framework, and those will be discussed in more detail in Section~\ref{sec:table}.
 Informally speaking, we add a new powerful `hammer' to the toolbox of combinatorial generation research, which is forged by combining algorithmic, combinatorial and polyhedral ideas.

 In this paper, we focus on presenting the main ingredients of our framework that connects combinatorial optimization to combinatorial generation, and we illustrate the method by deriving several new generation algorithms for a number of combinatorial objects based on graphs, matroids, posets and polytopes.
 This paper will be followed by others in which this new paradigm is exploited further in various directions (implementations, computational studies, improved results for special cases, etc.).